EverDues/tvm-smart-contracts/README.md

 By utilizing the EverDues TVM Smart Contract Project, the WE3 Subscription system can ensure secure, transparent, and reliable subscription management, enabling smooth user experiences and efficient subscription processes.

+EverDues TVM Smart Contract Project works on top of a new implementation of the TIP3 standard proposed by our team.

 [TIP3 implementation](https://github.com/EverDues/tip3/commits/master)